-Our net loss was \$43.2 million for the fiscal year ended November 30, 2020 and \$79.5 million for the nine months ended August 31, 2021.
-As of August 31, 2021, we had an accumulated deficit of \$183.2 million.
+Our net loss was \$117.2 million for the fiscal year ended November 30, 2021, and \$42.5 million for the three months ended February 28, 2022.
+As of February 28, 2022, we had an accumulated deficit of \$263.4 million.
 To date, we have not generated any revenue from product sales and have financed our operations primarily through our collaborations and sales of our equity interests.
 We are in the early stages of development of our drug candidates.
-We filed an IND for NX-2127 in December 2020 and received clearance by the FDA to initiate human clinical trials.
-Clinical sites are actively recruiting patients for our Phase 1 clinical trials of NX-2127 and NX-1607 and we expect our other two most advanced drug candidates to enter clinical trials in 2021.
+Our lead drug candidates, NX-2127, NX-1607, NX-5948 and DeTIL-0255 recently entered clinical development and all of our other drug candidates are still in preclinical development.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We anticipate that our operating expenses and capital expenditure requirements will increase substantially if and as we:

-- increase enrollment in the ongoing Phase 1 clinical trials of our drug candidates NX-2127 and NX-1607; - initiate clinical trials of our other drug candidates NX-5948, DeTIL-0255 and other drug candidates; - enter advanced clinical development and scale up external manufacturing capabilities to supply clinical trials; - expand the capabilities of our DELigase platform and apply our DELigase platform to advance additional drug candidates into preclinical and clinical development; - conduct process development for manufacturing of our DeTIL cell therapy products; - seek marketing approvals for any drug candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio; - hire additional clinical, regulatory, manufacturing, quality assurance and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.
+- initiate or increase enrollment in our Phase 1 clinical trials of our drug candidates NX-2127, NX-1607, NX-5948 and DeTIL-0255; - submit investigational new drug applications (INDs) and initiate clinical trials of our other drug candidates; - enter advanced clinical development and scale up external manufacturing capabilities to supply clinical trials; - expand the capabilities of our DELigase platform and apply our DELigase platform to advance additional drug candidates into preclinical and clinical development; - conduct process development for manufacturing of our DeTIL cell therapy products; - seek marketing approvals for any drug candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio; - · hire additional clinical, regulatory, manufacturing, quality assurance and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.